Viktor1722/Docusaurus-Portfolio/docs/Research Report/2nd Research Phase/Introduction.md

 Following a discussion with my mentor and several developers about the complexities of my previous assignment, they quickly needed to devise a new task for me, considering I was already in week 5 with limited time left for research and initiating the coding phase.

-## Problem Opportunity
+## Problem / Opportunity

-A couple of days later, my mentor acquainted me with Cape's current key product, the Campaign Designer.
-This extensive platform enables users to design, publish, and monitor their marketing campaigns.
-It's equipped with numerous processes and tools used regularly by its users.
-My new challenge was to identify a method to automate and enhance a specific function within this platform — the creation of voice-over scripts, once again employing AI technology.
+A few days later, my mentor introduced me to Cape's main product, the Campaign Designer.
+This is a big platform that helps users create, publish, and keep track of their marketing campaigns.
+It's filled with variety of features and tools that people use during their work process.
+My new task was to introduce a new feature using AI technology — turning written text into voice-over audio files.

+The opportunity here was really from a great value.
+By adding this feature to the Campaign Designer that could turn written words into audio file using AI, I could provide users with a much easier and simplified way to create voice-over audio content for their needs.
+By providing users with such kind of feature clients could make voice-overs audio, without the need of a real person and expensive audio equipment to record them.

+Furthermore it would also be great for people who make content for different markets to provide them with a Ai model that is multilingual.
+By making it simpler to create these audio files, Cape's platform would become even more useful and could attract more users.
+This new feature could make the company stand out in the market and help it grow.

 ## Goal